IIP-Design/lab-headless/README.md

 ### 1. Setup WordPress Configs

 Navigate to the `lab-headless` directory you just created.
-In the `.lab-dev/config` sub-directory, copy the file `template.conf` as `lab.conf` and change all the fields labeled as `[REPLACE ME]`.
+In the `.lab-dev/config`sub-directory, create a new file named `lab.conf` and copy over the contents of the `template.conf` file found in the same directory.
+In the new `lab.conf` file, change all the fields labeled as [REPLACE ME].

 If you need to generate new salts and keys you can do so by visiting: https://api.wordpress.org/secret-key/1.1/salt/.

-**Note:** When filled out this file contains sensitive information.
+**Note:** When filled out, the `lab.conf` file contains sensitive information.
 Do not commit it to version control.

 ### 2. Set Permission on Build Scripts